Shannen Doherty, ‘Beverly Hills, 90210’ star, dies at 53

 “It must be, if you pick up the Enquirer and find the only thing they can write about me is that I installed a pay phone next to my house and was seen at Stroud’s (a discount bed-and-bath chain) buying $1,400 worth of bed linens and wouldn’t go to an expensive store,” she said.
 “It must be calm if they’re pulling that stuff out of their heads.”

 Three years later, in 1997, Doherty was sentenced to anger-management counseling by a Beverly Hills Municipal Court judge after she allegedly smashed a beer bottle onto a man’s windshield during a quarrel.
-In another legal scrape, she pleaded no contest after a 2001 drunken driving arrest and was ordered to serve five days in a work-release program.
+After a 2001 drunken driving arrest, she pleaded no contest and was ordered to serve five days in a work-release program.

 Doherty reunited with Spelling when he cast her in 1998 as Prue Halliwell in “Charmed.”
 In an AP interview that year, the actor expressed regrets about her past.